LogoOsome

 What Is a Side Hustle?

-A side hustle is a way to earn money on top of your main salaried job.
+A side hustle is a way to earn money online on top of your main salaried job.
 It can be a small business you run during your evenings and weekends, something you do once in a blue moon, or anything in between.
-You can be as creative as you like when starting a side hustle in Singapore.
-The only thing that makes a side hustle a side hustle is that it provides you with a secondary source of income, however great or small.
+You can be as creative as you like when starting a side gig in Singapore.
+The only thing that differentiates a side hustle from a main job is that it provides you with an additional source of income, however great or small.

 Tip